hpcleuven/VscDocumentation/source/data/transfer/filezilla.rst

    .. tab-item:: KU Leuven

-      You need to inject an SSH certificate into your agent, if not already.
+      You need to :ref:`get an SSH certificate into your agent <mfa-with-ssh-agent>, if you haven't done so already.
-      For that, you may either visit the
-      `VSC firewall page <https://firewall.vscentrum.be>`_, or login to the :ref:`Open OnDemand portal <ood_t2_leuven>`, or login separately via terminal (for Linux/MacOS users) or
-      :ref:`PuTTY <text mode access using PuTTY>`/:ref:`MobaXterm <access using mobaxterm>` (for Windows users).

    .. tab-item:: UGent, VUB, UAntwerpen